Pre-trip checklists can save you from forgetting important details. Here are some key items from my travel checklists.

 Two Days Before Trip

 - Calculate how much money in local currency to withdraw from an ATM on arrival and record it in Evernote.
 I use xe.com to determine the amount in local currency based on my ATM card limits and common ATM machine limits in my destination country.
-This saves me having to do these calculations when I arrive, jet-lagged and groggy, at my destination.
+This saves having to do these calculations when I arrive, jet-lagged and groggy.

-- Set Evernote trip notebooks to Offline Access in mobile app settings so I can access notes without a data connection.
-Note: Offline access requires a premium Evernote account; for me, Evernote Plus is worth it for this feature alone.
+- Set Evernote trip notebooks to Offline Access in mobile app settings to access notes without an Internet connection.
+Note: Offline access requires a premium Evernote account.
+For me, Evernote Personal is worth it for this feature alone.

 Day of Trip